ESHAYAT102/esyt/README.md

 $ npm create esyt
  ?
 What will your project be called? esyt-app
  ?
 Will you be using JavaScript or TypeScript?
 JavaScript ?
 Which packages would you like to enable?
-Framer Motion, OGL ?
+TailwindCSS, Framer Motion, OGL ?
 Initialize a new git repository?
 No
  ?
 Would you like us to run 'npm i'?
 Yes
  ?
 Would you like to run the development server automatically after setup?
 No